 This is calculated by the following formula

 Net Profit Margin = Net Profit / Net Sales * 100

 There are two versions of this profitability ratio that are related to net profit and profit before interest & tax.
-In some cases first one is used while second one is used in other situations by the company.
-But the meaning of both these ratios is almost same.
+In some cases the first one is used while second one is used in other situations by the company.
+However, the meaning of both these ratios is almost the same.
 The amount of net profit per $1 of turnover gained by a business is indicated by the net margin ratio.
-In other words the net profit is the profit from which all expenses, like cost of sales, selling & distribution costs, the administration costs and other costs, have been deducted along with interest, tax and dividends paid as expense.
+The net profit is the profit from which all expenses have been deducted along with interest, tax and dividends paid as expense.
+Where the expenses include cost of sales, selling and distribution costs, the administration costs and other costs.

 Earnings per Share (EPS)